NETWAYS/gitlab-training/day1/04_Commits/04_History.md

 !SLIDE smbullets
 # Examine the Git history

+* `git log`
-* `git log`: Show commit history of the current branch.
+  * Show commit history of the current branch.
+  * Supports `-10` notation to show a limited number of commits.
+* `git show`
-* `git show`: Print commit details.
-If the commit id is ommitted, the last commit is printed.
+  * Print commit details.
+  * If the commit id is omitted, the last commit is printed.
+  * Supports `-10` notation to show a limited number of commits.
+* `git diff`
-* `git diff`: Show changes between working tree and last commit.
+  * Show changes between working tree and last commit.
+  * Supports source and target parameters.

 ~~~SECTION:handouts~~~